mattyImry/Mountain-Gear_MS4-Code-Institute/TESTING.md

 ### **_Browser compatibility_**

-The project ahd been tested in the following browsers without any compatibility issue:
+The project has been tested in the following browsers without any compatibility issue:
 * Google Chrome
 * Microsoft Edge
 * Firefox